 Kala Fellowship is an artist residency for international, national, and local artists producing innovative work in and across multiple media.
 For over 30 years, Kala Art Institute has provided artists with equipment, time, space, and financial support for their work through the Kala Fellowship.
 The Fellowship is geared towards supporting artists in completing specific projects or bodies of work that would benefit from Kala’s specialized equipment.
 In 2025, Kala supported 6 artists with a $3000 stipend, 1 month of housing for artists outside of the 9 Bay Area counties, 24/7 access to Kala’s facilities for 1-9 months, a Kala class or workshop, and a culminating group show in the Kala Gallery.

-The 2026-2027 Fellowship Open Call will be released in December 2025.
+The 2026-2027 Fellowship application will be published on December 15, 2025.

 Learn More